wwwouaiebe/OsmPtv2NetControl/README.md

 ### Hole found for route ... between way id ... and way id ...

-A hole is found in the ways of the bus route.
+A hole is found in the ways of the bus/tram/subway route.
 Verify the order of the ways and verify if a way is not missing.

 ### A from tag is not found for route ...

 A from tag is missing.
-Add the tag to the bus route
+Add the tag to the bus/tram/subway route

 ### The from tag is not equal to the name of the first platform for route...